-Fitness Friday: Check your 'golf mobility' with 3 easy tests
+Fitness Friday: 3 ways to check your 'golf mobility'

-If you're off to a bad start this golf season, struggling to hit the ball the way you want, it's natural to think the cause is a fault in your swing.
+If you're looking to identify the cause of your golf struggles, it's natural to think the cause is a fault in your swing.
 "But sometimes the fault isn't the cause, it's a symptom," says Golf Digest fitness advisor Ben Shear.
 Sometimes poor shots are the result of a physical dysfunction that causes poor swing mechanics.
 The symptoms: poor contact with the ball even when you're consciously trying to hit it solid; struggling to swing the club through the impact zone without straightening up; and routinely pulling shots left of your target or slicing them right of it—or both.
 If any of these describe the state of your game, stand with your back to a wall and take these three physical screening tests to see if you lack the muscle function necessary to hit great shots.

 TEST NO. 1